tmotagam/tmotagam.github.io/pages/markdown/ftpt.md

 <a href="javascript:download('ftpt')"><img src="/public/images/btn.d.webp" alt=""></a>

 ### Summary
-FTPT is a file transfer system based on ftp protocol you can transfer the file (any size) between pc to pc and pc to android.
+FTPT is a file transfer system based on ftp protocol you can transfer the files or folders (any size) between pc to pc and pc to android.

 <br>

-### Latest Version -> 1.0.1
+### Latest Version -> 1.0.5

 #### Minor Changes
 1. UI improvements
+2. Minor Fixes

 #### What`s new
-1. Now server will ask about new users before they are connected
-2. Added Trust list Database
+1. Upload and download mulitple folders

 <br>